A Minimally Invasive Approach To Treatment

 He is building his stamina by walking about a mile each day and riding his stationary bike.

-“Dr. Abraham and the entire team at Orange Coast Memorial were instrumental in my rapid recovery,” says Burton.
+“Dr. Abraham and the entire team at Orange Coast Medical Center were instrumental in my rapid recovery,” says Burton.
 “I couldn’t have asked for better care.
 I’m even hoping to go bass or trout fishing again really soon.”